Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/index.md

 :material-roman-numeral-3: __Deploy a new Workspace__

 ---
-This guide will help you how to deploy a new organization, solution, workspace
+This guide will help you deploy a new organization, solution, and workspace.

 ---
 <footer markdown>